buruzaemon/natto/README.md

 A Tasty Ruby Binding with MeCab

 ## What is natto?
-A package leveraging FFI (foreign function interface), natto combines the [Ruby programming language](http://www.ruby-lang.org/) with [MeCab](http://mecab.googlecode.com/svn/trunk/mecab/doc/index.html), the part-of-speech and morphological analyzer for the Japanese language.
+A package leveraging FFI (foreign function interface), `natto` combines the [Ruby programming language](http://www.ruby-lang.org/) with [MeCab](http://mecab.googlecode.com/svn/trunk/mecab/doc/index.html), the part-of-speech and morphological analyzer for the Japanese language.

-No compilation is necessary, as natto is _not_ a C extension. natto will run on CRuby (mri/yarv) and JRuby (jvm) equally well. natto will also run on Windows, Unix/Linux, and Mac.
+-  No compilation is necessary, as `natto` is _not_ a C extension.
+-  It will run on CRuby (mri/yarv) and JRuby (jvm) equally well.
+-  It will also run on Windows, Unix/Linux, and Mac.

 You can learn more about [natto at bitbucket](https://bitbucket.org/buruzaemon/natto/).

 ## Requirements
-natto requires the following:
+`natto` requires the following:

 -  [MeCab _0.996_](http://code.google.com/p/mecab/downloads/list)
 -  A system dictionary, like [mecab-ipadic](https://mecab.googlecode.com/files/mecab-ipadic-2.7.0-20070801.tar.gz) or [mecab-jumandic](https://mecab.googlecode.com/files/mecab-jumandic-5.1-20070304.tar.gz)